Hellyom/HellyomBalatroMods/README.md

 ### What does this mod do?
 - Adds a roulette to the game so you can loose all your money and loose your run faster, obviously.

+## Installation:
+- Place .lua file inside mods folder
+- Copy contents of x1 and x2 folders into the same folders inside the assets folder in "Mods"

+## **IMPORTANT: DISABLE PIXEL ART SMOOTHING IN THE SETTINGS** still working on a fix for this

 ## Planned additions/changes
 - Sounds
 - Better UI appearance